MadPonyInteractive/daw-tools/docs/staff.md

   * Return type
     * _tuple or string_

-  '''Returns current time signature as tuple or as string if True is passed'''
+  `Returns current time signature as tuple or as string if True is passed`

 ### Staff.setBeatsPerBar()